lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 Runtime override parameters (:py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` config)
 ------------------------------------------------------------------------------------------

-These can be passed via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command and are applied per iteration via :py:meth:`~lsst.ts.mtaos.Model.set_ofc_data_values`:
+These can be passed via the :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command and are applied per iteration via :py:meth:`~lsst.ts.mtaos.Mode.set_ofc_data_values`:

 - ``truncation_index`` — override the truncation for this session
 - ``comp_dof_idx`` — select which DOFs are active